Horizon Europe – the new EU’s funding programme for research and innovation (FP9)

 In addition to the three pillars, a horizontal section improves the programme’s delivery for widening participation and strengthening the European Research Area (ERA) and includes measures to support Member States in making the most of their national research and innovation potential.

-The first Work Programmes for 2021-2022 have been published in June 2021 with a budget of € 14,7 billion in current prices.
+The Work Programmes for 2023-2024 were published in December 2022 with a budget of € 13,5 billion in current prices.
 The most relevant funding opportunities for the forest-based sector are found in three Clusters of the second Pillar:

 - Cluster 4: Digital, Industry & Space